-- (1) the failure, in an audit of ICFR, to perform sufficient procedures to test the design and operating effectiveness of controls over revenue and accounts receivable (AS No. 5, paragraphs 34, 42, and 44); - (2) the failure, in an audit of ICFR, to perform sufficient procedures to test the design and operating effectiveness of controls over inventory (AS No. 5, paragraph 42, and 44); and - (3) the failure to perform sufficient procedures to test the existence, completeness, and valuation of inventory, including inadequate performance of substantive analytical procedures (AS No. 15, paragraphs 22 and 27, AU 329, paragraphs .17, .20, and .21, and AU 331, paragraph .11).
+- (1) the failure, in an audit of ICFR, to perform sufficient procedures to test the design and operating effectiveness of controls over revenue (AS No. 5, paragraphs 42, 44, and B9); and - (2) the failure, in an audit of ICFR, to perform sufficient procedures to evaluate the severity of an identified control deficiency (AS No. 5, paragraph 68).